-Methodist Mission Southern operates the Youth Transition House Otepoti, The Hub, Little Citizens Early Childhood Centres in South Dunedin and Milton, Next Step Training for youth and adult education, community-based Client Support Services, prison-based education, parenting and life-skill programmes, community parenting programmes, primary school STEM-engagement programmes, and a wide range of other community-orientated programmes throughout the southern region.
+We operate our successful youth transition and community services through our Youth Transition Houses in Dunedin, (YTH Ōtepōti, established 2018) and Invercargill (YTH Waihōpai, est. 2020), The Hub, Little Citizens Early Childhood Centre in South Dunedin which is also the home of ENGAGE our self-regulation in early childhood initiative, Next Step Training for youth, and adult education, community-based Client Support Services, speech language and communication needs, prison-based education, parenting and life-skill programmes, community parenting programmes, virtual reality learning tools, primary school STEM-engagement programmes, and a wide range of other successful, cutting-edge and proven research and evidence-based community-orientated programmes throughout the wider southern region.

 More about us